Black Friday & the Stock Market: Economy, Consumers & Shares

 Key considerations when trading stocks on Black Friday

-Once you have assessed the market and gained a feel for the retailers maximizing Black Friday sales, there are a variety of other considerations to make when trading stocks around this period.
+Once traders have assessed the market and gained a feel for the retailers taking a lead in Black Friday sales, there are a variety of other considerations to make when trading stocks around this period.

 - Stock market liquidity: Trading around the holidays can seriously distort liquidity and Black Friday is no exception.
 With fewer traders on the desk, liquidity dries up and the potential for larger swings can increase – especially as stop losses are triggered automatically and positions are ditched.